What is truly authentic?

 I only knew the Beatles as the Shea Stadium Beatles, the Fab Four, Beatlemania.
-They were huge by the time my pubescent musical tastes pimpled to life.
+They were huge by the time my pubescent musical tastes pimpled.

 One of the places I was eager to visit during my short stay in Liverpool was The Cavern.
 It not only gave birth to the Beatles, so I believed, but hosted many of my favorite British bands, including Elton John, The Who and Queen.

 I’ve visited a lot of cathedrals in Europe, but this was my first one for music.
 It’s a living, breathing catacomb that entombs the relics of rock.
 Original show posters, photos, signed guitars and paraphernalia all propped behind glass.
 Signatures are Sharpied like spider webs across its red brick walls and curved ceiling.
 Even the dressing room had a scent of stale sweat from rockers gone by.